dpavansekhar/Cough-Classification-Based-on-Machine-Learning-Models/README.md

 ## NOTE :
     - While Using the code change the file paths
     - While deployiing the streamlit_app.py and app.py open the file and change the path .
 So that it can runn efficiently
+    - I have uploaded the requiremnets.txt file Based on it please check the file and make sure that all the requirements are there in your desktop.